OpenNebula/addon-storpool/README.md

 su - oneadmin -c 'onehost sync --force'
 ```

-## Configuration
+## OpenNebula Configuration

-Make sure that the OpenNebula shell tools are working without additional argumets.
+Make sure that the OpenNebula shell tools are working without additional arguments.
 When OpenNebula endpoint differ from default one eider create `~oneadmin/.one/one_endpoint` file or set `ONE_XMLRPC` in `addon-storpoolrc`.

 ### Configuring hosts

 StorPool uses resource separation utilizing the cgroup subsystem.
 The reserved resources should be updated in the 'Overcommitment' section on each host (RESERVED_CPU and RESERVED_MEM in pre ONE-5.4).
-There is a hepler script that report the values that should be set on each host.
+There is a helper script that report the values that should be set on each host.
 The script should be available after a host is added to OpenNebula.

 ```bash
 # for each host do as oneadmin user